-Accounting Basic for Managers
+Accounting for Managers Objective focus

 Accounting for Managers is a sufficient financial knowledge accounting tool, for better management accounting or financial accounting information in their organizations.
 Accounting For Managers Objectives is to introduce, the students with the fundamentals principles main focus of managerial accounting, better management financial accounting and cost management. financial accounting is that the space of accounting associated with the outline, analysis and news of monetary transactions in an exceedingly business.
 In financial accounting financial statements of any business or organization is available for public use. the financial accounting statements information is important for shareholders, suppliers, banks, employees, government agencies, business owners and other stakeholder decision-making objectives.
 Financial accounts are governed by both local and international accounting standards.
 Generally Accepted Accounting Principle (GAAP) is the standard framework for guidelines for financial accounting used in any jurisdiction.
 It includes standards, conferences and rules that the accountants follow in recording and briefing and preparation of financial statements.
 The second one is International Financial Reporting Standards (IFRS), report a specific type of transaction and events in financial statements.
 This is a set of accounting standards.
 IFRS is international business accounting organization globally, issued by the International Accounting Standards Board (IASB).
 IFRS standards are used in the international business accounting, among the global organizations.
 It is not used in accounting information for people outside the organization or in day to day activities of the company.